karlvr/lunar.js/README.md

 });
 ```

 You can declare these modules in any order.
-The imports are created when the context is created.
+When the context is created, the `$init` function is called, passing in the context, allowing each module to get a reference to the context and to other modules it wants to call explicitly.

 ```javascript
 var context = Lunar.context();